kodmeron/vim-basics/README.md

 <div style="background-color: #FFFF00">Highlighted text</div>
 ```

-# Userstory-016
+## Userstory-016: Sequence diagrams

-## To make a sequence diagram you copy these lines and you change them according to what you want it to be
+To make a sequence diagram you copy these lines and you change them according to what you want it to be

 ```
 mermaid